Pavel Kashin was attempting to do a backflip on a 16-story building when he lost his footing.

 ‘Parkour’ derives from the French word parcours, which means ‘route.’
 Developed from military obstacle training, it’s a system for going from point A to point B by rolling, jumping, leaping; Essentially getting around various obstacles likes walls and stairwells in the quickest time possible.
 Parkour is done without the use of safety equipment.
 And it has attracted thrill seekers from all over.

 Parkour instills a spirit of adventure for many and enthusiasts typically think of themselves as part of a connected community.
-But for the most daring, there is always the potential for danger.
+But for the most daring, there is always the potential for danger and death.

 On the day Kashin died in July 2013, he was standing on a three-foot wide ledge on the top of an apartment building.
 The Russian daredevil was attempting to do a backflip when he fell nearly 200 feet to his death.
 Witnesses told the police that he had lost his footing on the landing, causing him to plummet straight down onto the pavement below.